 If depression is viewed as a gendered and racialized symptom of ongoing systemic racism and oppression (13,14), this theory could very well explain the rates of depression among black women — it is estimated that the depression rate among black women is fifty percent higher than that of white women (15).

 Since systemic racism and oppression are threats that are ever-present, it’s not possible to fully heal from racial trauma.
 What we can do, however, is develop resources for coping.

 One of these ways of coping is to savor spaces and interactions that allow us to feel safe in our bodies.
 We won’t ever feel 100 percent safe since the threat of racial violence is ever-present.
 However, as a Black woman and a dance/movement psychotherapist, I believe we can learn to regulate our nervous systems (alone or within community) enough to increase the options we have for coping with the racist world that we live in.

-If you’re a Black woman and would like to explore how it feels to increase capacity and bodily autonomy using movement, feel free to join The Expressive Movement Support Circle.
-You can find more information on that 4-week program here.
+If you’re a Black woman and would like to explore how it feels to increase capacity and bodily autonomy using movement, work with us.
+You can book a free 15-minute consultation call here.